 WHAT SPICES GO INTO CINNAMON BOURBON?

 You can make this infused whiskey with two simple ingredients:

 We even experimented with adding whole cloves for a little extra zing.
 This part is totally optional, but it does add some complexity to the notes, making it really exceptional for mixing into cocktails like a spicy version of this Chai Old-Fashioned Cocktail.

 Too many cloves can actually give a numbing sensation in your mouth if it is too strong, so I wouldn’t recommend using more than one or two especially if you are doing a long infusion.

 If you have ever wanted to try making an infusion, or if you like the idea of a fiery cinnamon whiskey but don’t like how strong the store-bought versions can get, then I highly suggest you try making this homemade cinnamon whiskey recipe.

 Having the ability to control how much spice flavor you end up with is absolutely game changing.

-All you need is a mason jar or some kind of vessel with a lid, some cinnamon sticks (and whole cloves if you desire) and the bourbon or rye whiskey of your choice.
+All you need is a mason jar or some kind of vessel with a lid, some cinnamon sticks (and whole cloves if you desire) and the bourbon of your choice.

 Whether you like your cinnamon whiskey super spicy or just a little spiced, I hope you enjoy infusing your own!